https://www.homejelly.com/wp-content/uploads/2018/06/8-Pro-looking-slatted-bench.jpg

 Prepping Instructions:

-DIY Tip: Read all instructions and look over diagrams before starting, and be sure to use your noggin when working with tools!
-For this design, it’s BEST to paint and stain before putting this all together.
+DIY Tip: Read all instructions and look over diagrams before starting, and be safe when using cutting tools!
+For this design, it’s best to paint and stain before putting this all together.

 1. Cut the boards to size according to the cut list.
 Boy, did it save time having Home Depot cut my boards!
 Yes!
 Otherwise, put on some good tunes and cut away!